Skip to Content

 Older woman puts in her earbuds right before beginning her outdoor run

 A pedometer is a step counting device that you wear or carry with you.
 Today, any smartphone you have likely comes with a pedometer app or you can easily download the app of your choice.
+In addition, many people now use wearable technology such as an Apple Watch, Oura Ring, or other smart devices, which not only track steps but also monitor heart rate, activity, and even provide reminders to stay active.
 Counting your steps is the best way to measure your activity level and track your progress as you improve over time.
 It gives you a specific result that you can compare to your goals.
 And, if you keep it on you, you can monitor your activity level throughout the entire day.

 There’s also a device called an accelerometer.
 This is a more advanced type of pedometer that also tracks your speed and distance.
 Accelerometers can be more expensive, but you may benefit from this additional information.
+Most modern smart watches and devices already include accelerometer functions, giving you speed, distance, and activity trends in one device.
 But even if you don’t have access to either device, the recommended goal is to work up to walking for 30 minutes every day.

 A couple go for a walk outside on a rural countryside trail